johnsantos-wag/wag-javascript-style-guide/README.md

 ## Functions:

-- Use function expression instead of function declaration
+- Use arrow function instead of function declaration

 > This avoids function hoisted which can be confusing to track on